 Apply For Research Opportunities

 At Mercer, we believe in research that reaches out.
-We offer a variety of research opportunities, and Mercer Engineering students are actively involved in research all throughout their college experience.
+We offer a variety of research opportunities, and Mercer Engineering students can be actively involved in research throughout their college experience.